Marvel Cinematic Universe Watch Order - Updated

 - ESSENTIAL.
 Heading off into space to meet a new group of heroes, and learn more about the Infinity Stones and Thanos.

-- Groot, Rocket
+- Groot, Rocket, Watcher

 Guardians of the Galaxy Vol 2